 - Lyndhurst will be the next town after Leigh creek and here is where Talc Alf lives and is a very interesting man, he has tours on demand and is well worth a visit.
 A short drive from Lyndhurst heading toward Marree you will see the sign to Ochre Cliffs, very worth while looking here, as the natural colours of the earth here is amazing.

 - Farina is also an interesting place and had an old underground bakery that will hopefully operating as we all pass thru.

-- Marree has many old and interesting thing to look at such as the old Mosque, at Yacht Club !
-It's also the last place to get fuel before William creek.
+- Marree has many old and interesting things to look at such as the old Mosque, even a Yacht Club!
+The Marree Outback Roadhouse also the last place to get fuel before William creek.

 - William Creek is just over 200km of dirt road further on and the start of the Oodnadatta Track.
-Its a rough old track in places and we recommend a speed no water that 80kph to reduce the chance flat tyres.
+Its a rough old track in places and we recommend a speed no greater than 80kph to reduce the chance flat tyres.
 There are many interesting things to look at on this track: